tldav/burger-logger/README.md

 Shoryuken!

-Super Street Burger II was created using
+Super Street Burger II allows the user to create and devour custom burgers.
+Burgers are saved in a local database using mysql.
+The database for the live application uses JawsDB through Heroku.
+The application was created using Javascript, Node.JS packages: express, express-handlebars, mysql2.
+A custom orm was created for database use.
+The app follows the MVC structure.

+The application was deployed using Heroku: (https://powerful-falls-93368.herokuapp.com/)

 ## Contributing